Thamizhaga Munnetra Munnani

-The party was born after a split in the Tamil Nadu faction of the Indian National Congress.
-The split itself was after another party All India Anna Dravida Munnetra Kazhagam broke into two fragments one led by V. N. Janaki Ramachandran and other by J. Jayalalithaa.
-Ganesan and his supporters left the Congress on differences in opinion on which fragment of AIADMK to ally with in 1989 state elections.
+The party was born in 10 February 1988 after a split in the Tamil Nadu faction of the Indian National Congress.
+The split itself was after another party All India Anna Dravida Munnetra Kazhagam (ADMK) broke into two fragments one led by V. N. Janaki and R. M. Veerappan and other by J. Jayalalithaa.
+Ganesan and his supporters left the Congress on differences in opinion on which fragment of ADMK to ally with in 1989 state elections.

 Thamizhaga Munnetra Munnani backed V. N. Janaki Ramachandran's fragment of the party and lost in all seats it competed for.
-Ganesan eventually regretted his decision to float his own party and merged the party with Janata Dal.
+Ganesan eventually regretted his decision to float his own party and merged the party with Janata Dal in December 1989.